trifectatechfoundation/trifectatech-website/content/initiatives/automated-demand-response.md

 ### Get in touch!

 If this work is valuable to you, please consider funding the project.
-Get in touch with us via <a href="mailto:donate@trifectatech.org">donate@trifectatech.org</a> to learn more.
+Please [get in touch with us](/support) to learn more.

-Thank you!

 ### Links